wp-plugins/jquery-archive-list-widget/readme.txt

 2. Here you can see a list of archives and its month archives expanded.

 == Change Log ==

+= 1.3.1 =
+* Updated i10n functions to Wordpress 3.5, no more deprecations warning should appear with i10n stuff.
+* Solved the i10n bug of not transating the exclude categories label.
+* Improved Javascript code (please save again the configuration to take effect)
+* Better shortcode/filter support. now it has attributes for different behavior on instances.
+(There's no support for effect and symbol because it is managed through the JS file )

 = 1.3 =
 * Improved query performance and added option to exclude categories. (thanks to Michael Westergaard for the work)